TianpeiLuke/nlp-pipeline/slipbox/project_planning/2025-07-07_step_name_consistency_implementation_plan.md

 ---

-**Next Steps:**
-1. Review and approve this implementation plan
-2. Begin Phase 1: Create central registry
+**Conclusion:**
+All phases of the Step Name Consistency Implementation Plan have been successfully completed.
+The project now has:

+1. A central registry for all step names
+2. Consistent step naming patterns across all components
-3. Set up validation tools early for continuous checking
+3. Comprehensive validation tools
-4. Coordinate with team on implementation timeline
+4. Complete documentation
+5. No breaking changes to existing functionality

+For details on implementation results, please see: [2025-07-07_step_name_consistency_implementation_status.md](./2025-07-07_step_name_consistency_implementation_status.md)